semprag/semprag.github.io/basics.md

 However, we impose a few general formatting restrictions:

-- Example numbers appear in round parentheses, flush left.
+- Example numbers appear in round parentheses, left-aligned.
 - Subexamples are labeled with lowercase alphabetical letters, each followed by a period.
 - Equations and examples should be numbered in the same sequence.
 - References to examples appear inside parentheses, with no punctuation between elements.